-4312.
-Senior Design II.
-Areas covered in this course will be tailored to the student's area of specialization.
-The design project selected in this course may be a continuation of the project undertaken in EE 4311, a new project selected from the list of available projects offered by the faculty, or a project proposed by the student and approved by the faculty.
-Depending upon the specifics of the project, a team will design, construct and test a solution, and submit a formal report to the faculty in charge of the project.
+EE 4312 (3).
+SENIOR DESIGN II.
+Areas covered are tailored to the student's area of specialization.
+The design project selected may be a continuation of the project undertaken in EE 4311, a new project selected from the list of available projects offered by the faculty, or a project proposed by the student and approved by the faculty.
+Depending upon the specifics of the project, a team designs, constructs, and tests a solution and then submits a formal report to the faculty in charge of the project.
 Prerequisite: EE 4311.